coinjinja/coinview-js-sdk/README.md

 ### Example

-Here is a full example on how to use coinview SDK:
+Here is a full example of how to use the CoinView SDK:

 ```js
 import coinview from '@coinjinja/coinview-sdk'